 Alexandra Palace to Finsbury Park - the Parkland Walk

-Sometime in late January 2005, I placed an invitation on this web site saying that I was going to be walking from Alexandra Palace to Finsbury Park along the Parkland Walk to see what remains of the abandoned railway that once ran along its way.
+Sometime in late January 2005, I placed an invitation on the Underground History web site saying that I was going to be walking from Alexandra Palace to Finsbury Park along the Parkland Walk to see what remains of the abandoned railway that once ran along its way.
 The response to the invitation far exceeded my expectations and on February 19th, 45 adults, 2 children and a hearing dog named Lotty joined me on a crisp winter morning for what turned out to be a thoroughly enjoyable 3 hour walk.

 Alexandra Palace to Highgate